mikeroyal/drello-snap/README.md

 <h1 align="center">
   <img src="https://user-images.githubusercontent.com/45159366/56950945-6cfeaf80-6aeb-11e9-9698-eefbeb74d05e.png">
   <br />
-Trello Desk
+Drello
 </h1>

-<p align="center"><b>This is the snap for Trello Desk, a PWA for Trello.
+<p align="center"><b>This is the snap for Drello, an unofficial desktop client for Trello.
 It works on Ubuntu, Fedora, Debian, and other major Linux distributions. </p>

 <!-- Uncomment and modify this when you are provided a build status badge
 <p align="center">